 The wonders of the holy relics

 After dinner, we get a tour of the monastery’s relics, a source of many Mount Athos miracles.
 A red-faced priest takes off his cap, revealing the clear suntan line across his forehead.
 On the table in front of him, portions of the True Cross, various bones, skulls, dried-up parts of saints’ bodies.
-Relics invite the pilgrims to kneel in front of them and kiss them.
+Relics invite the participants of Mount Athos pilgrimage to kneel in front of them and kiss them.

 Supposedly, Virgin Mary’s belt has unique miraculous characteristics.
 One of the priests explains that it proved very successful with female infertility; it heals women who have problems with getting pregnant.
 My curious mind cannot help but wonder why they keep this miraculous belt that cures infertile women on Mount Athos – that no woman can approach closer than 500 meters from the shore.
 But I keep it for myself.